AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/courses.md

 ### Delete an instance

-Admins can delete the instance using **Delete this instance** option immediately after the creation.
+Administrators can delete the instance using **Delete this instance** option immediately after the creation.
 You cannot delete instances if there is a session linked to it or if any learners are enrolled to it.

 ![](assets/delete-this-instance.png)